The David R. Cheriton School of Computer Science in the Faculty of Mathematics at the University of Waterloo is constituted to:

 Similarly, committee chairs, in particular the Directors of Graduate and Undergraduate Studies, may establish ad hoc committees within the scope of their committees, under similar conditions, to report either to the committee or to its chair.

-5. Membership on Faculty-level committees
+5. Membership on Faculty-level Committees

 The School is allowed to appoint faculty members to Faculty-level committees defined by the Faculty Constitution.
 Typically, these include:

-- Administrative Committee: Director or Vice Director
+- Administrative Committee: Director or Associate Director

 - Computing Advisory: Director of Infrastructure, named by the Faculty Constitution as an ex officio member